Atinuke-Manuels/demo-repo/README.md

 # demo-repo
-This is to demonstrate what I am currently learning on youtube
+This is to demonstrate what I am currently learning on youtube - Gwan Faraday